Four nuclear power plants are in operation in Switzerland:

 The Mühleberg nuclear power plant (boiling water reactor), which was commissioned in 1972, was shut down in 2019 and has since been dismantled.

-The Federal Nuclear Energy Act (KEG) does not provide for any lifetime restrictions for nuclear power plants.
+The Nuclear Energy Act (KEG) does not provide for any lifetime limits for nuclear power plants.
 A nuclear power plant may be operated as long as it meets the legal safety requirements.
 The operator is responsible for the safety of its plant.
 The supervisory authority, the Swiss Federal Nuclear Safety Inspectorate (ENSI), monitors the plants on an ongoing basis, determines possible adjustment measures and their implementation and can also order a shutdown if safety is no longer assured.

 Over the long term, the funds have developed in line with the target amount defined by the authorities.
 Thanks to the five-yearly cost studies, the adjustment of the annual contributions paid by the owners of the nuclear facilities as required and a responsible investment strategy, they are on track.